-To celebrate Lung Cancer Awareness Month, meet these 5 lung cancer survivors who have shared their stories with Lung Cancer Foundation of America.
+Meet these 5 lung cancer survivors who have shared their stories with Lung Cancer Foundation of America.

 1. Juanita Segura – Inspired by Faith and Family

 Today, Juanita is feeling strong enough to fulfill her dream of opening her own CrossFit studio: Region Rat CrossFit in Griffith, Indiana, near Chicago.
 Fluent in Spanish, she is also eager for any chance to share her experience with and learnings from life with lung cancer with the Spanish-speaking community.

 Find out more on how Juanita helps other lung cancer patients with her social media and volunteer efforts.

-While it usually only stops tumor growth in patients for an average of one year, in Lysa’s case it has kept her cancer in remission for over three years: In September of 2016, Lysa celebrated the 5 year anniversary of her diagnosis with a big party with family and friends.
+While it usually only stops tumor growth in patients for an average of one year, in Lysa’s case it has kept her cancer in remission for over three years.
+In September of 2016, Lysa celebrated the 5 year anniversary of her diagnosis with a big party with family and friends.
 Read more about Lysa’s unexpected journey from diagnosis to celebration.

-When you look at Missy, a 47 year-old mother of two who teaches kindergarten and has never smoked, lung cancer is definitely NOT something that comes to mind.
+When you look at Missy, a 47-year-old mother of two who has never smoked, lung cancer is definitely NOT something that comes to mind.
 But people exactly like Missy are the new faces of this disease.
-When she was diagnosed with lung cancer, genetic testing of her tumor was not offered.
-“That was incredibly frustrating that it existed and we didn’t know about it,” she says of the hospital not having the capacity.
+The doctors did not offer genetic testing of her tumor when they diagnosed her lung cancer.

 An attorney and lung cancer survivor, David Sturges was diagnosed 22 years after he quit smoking and a little over one year after he climbed Mt.
 Kilimanjaro.
 He underwent surgery for removal of two lobes of his right lung.